-Figure 1 shows the boundaries of the exploration permits and the EMZ deposit area (highlighted in red) in the context of a simplified presentation of the geology.
+Boundaries of the exploration permits and the EMZ deposit area (highlighted in red) in the context of a simplified presentation of the geology are shown below in Figure 1.
 The sedimentary rocks have been subdivided on the basis of lithology into deep water turbidites (the Birimian) and coarse clastic basin margin sequences (the Tarkwaian).
 The Birimian rocks consist of wackes, arenites and mudrocks (argillites), pebbly arenites, and minor tuffs, which have been metamorphosed to lower greenschist facies.
 Arenite is the dominant lithology.
 Intermediate intrusive rocks occurring as sills are common and appear to pre-date all gold mineralization in the district.
 Occasionally, the contact between the intermediate intrusive sills and the sedimentary rocks is slightly mineralized.
 The sill itself is typically not mineralized.